vineyard-bloom/vineyard-lawn/doc/server.md

 ### Functions

 #### `addApiSchemaHelper`
-Adds an API validation schema to the Server's ajv instance
+Adds an API validation schema to the Server's ajv instance.

 Parameters